stanleycharles/AWS/AWS Organisations Project.md

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisation%20-%20Create%20Switch-Role-HR.png)

 It's going to create an entry within the console GUI and this is stored in your browser.
 This is just creating ``a shortcut`` so you can easily access in the future.
-And it's actually using the `OrganizationAccountAccessRole` API Call to assume the role that we just created aka the ``administrator access`` role.
+And it's actually using the `OrganizationAccountAccessRole` API Call to assume the role that we just created aka the ``Administrator Access`` role.

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisation%20-%20Switch-Role-HR.jpg)